Children with allergies

 EFFECT # 1 – Asthma

-The majority of children with asthma also suffer from seasonal allergies, up to 80%.
-Seasonal allergy symptoms such as coughing, sneezing + nasal congestion can trigger an asthma flare up.
+The majority of children with asthma also suffer from seasonal allergies—up to 80%.
+Seasonal allergy symptoms such as coughing, sneezing, and nasal congestion can trigger an asthma flare-up.
 This can further exacerbate the risk of death in asthmatics.

 EFFECT # 2 – Nose

-Children experiencing these symptoms account for a large proportion of school absences and has been reported to cause social exclusion.
+Children experiencing these symptoms account for a large proportion of school absences; this has been reported to cause social exclusion.

 EFFECT # 3 – Eyes